karlnicholas/LegacyLegalServices/OpinionsBoard/docs/System Requirement.md

  * **Open Post**: : Clicking on a post opens a page.
 The post is shown in full.
  * **Create New Post**: A create new post is in the top of the navigation bar.
 Clicking opens the create post page.
 The allows for input of comments (and links?).
 Possible category selection.
  * **Browse Comments for Post**: A limited list of Comments is presented with a "Show More" button at the bottom.
 Each comment is attributed to an author (?) and a show replies button is associated with comments that have replies.
 If a comment is long then only the first three lines are displayed with a read more indicator displayed.
 Clicking on "read more" show the full comment.
- * **Create new comment for POst**: A "Add New Comment" input area is always at the top of the Browse Comments Page with the prompt "add comment" is displayed.
+ * **Create new comment for Post**: A "Add New Comment" input area is always at the top of the Browse Comments Page with the prompt "add comment" is displayed.
 Any logged in user can add a comment.
 If the user is not logged in then user the input is grayed out and a notice that user must login first is displayed.
 A new comment is displayed at the top of the list.
  * **Reply to Comment in Post**: Each comment has a reply button.
 Replying to a comment brings up a reply input area.
 A user's reply goes to the bottom of the replies list.

+Behavioral Section: CRC Cards, SD,

 CRC Cards:

     Post Class: